Advancement to Candidacy and Thesis Progression

-- Complete your self-evaluation sent to you by your program administrator within the week prior to your meeting.
+- Complete your self-evaluation sent to you by your program manager within the week prior to your meeting.
 Note this must be completed PRIOR to your meeting.

 Send out an agenda for the meeting to all committee members at least 3 days in advance.

 The IDP provides a mechanism for students to explore a range of career possibilities and to set realistic goals that will prepare you for the career path of their choosing.
 Because career exploration is a personal decision, PSPG provides flexibility in how the student develops and applies their IDP.
 As noted above, all students must update their IDP prior to each thesis committee meeting and include a discussion of the IDP at the meeting.
 Specific guidelines are outlined below.